Communist-controlled China (1927–1949): Economy

-The Chinese Soviet Republic was funded primarily by tax income on grain and rice.
+The Chinese Soviet Republic was funded by taxes on grain, rice, and opium.
 It also received voluntary contributions from its core political constituency, the peasantry.
 During the period 1931 to 1934, the CSR issued three series of government bonds to further finance its operations.
 The CCP also fostered and taxed opium production and dealing to raise funds, selling to Japanese-occupied and KMT-controlled provinces.
+In some areas, 40 percent of the CCP's revenue was derived from opium sales.

 On 1 April 1938, the Shaanxi-Gansu-Ningxia Border Region Trade Bureau merged with Guanghua Book store into the Guanghua Store.
 This body handled the border region's foreign and domestic trade.

 In February 1943, the CCP issued its Decision of the Central Committee Concerning the Present Direction of Women's Work in Anti-Japanese Base Areas.
 The Decision contended that efforts to mobilize women had been lacking in "mass perspective" and it was necessary to organize women in cooperative groups to effectively mobilize their labor power.
 Establishing small cooperative weaving groups outside the home was a significant emphasis.